Skip to main content

 Security Considerations

-• Store API keys as secrets in production environments
+• Store Log Ingestion Tokens as secrets in production environments

 • Monitor Worker usage and logs for unusual patterns